 436/536 [GOVT 371].
 Legislative Process.
 Credit 3 hours.
 Prerequisites: Poli.
 201 and Engl.
-102. An analysis of the principles, procedures, and problems of law-making in the United States, including Congress and state legislatures, especially the Louisiana legislature.
+102. An analysis of the principles, procedures, and problems of law-making in the United States, including Congress and state legislatures.
 Students taking this course for graduate degree credit must expect greater reading and paper requirements.
 Offered every spring in odd-numbered years.